 PS1 Matter and its Interactions

 K-PS1-1(MA).
-Investigate and communicate the idea that different kinds of materials can be a solid or liquid depending on temperature.
+Investigate and communicate the idea that different kinds of materials can be solid or liquid depending on temperature.

 Clarification Statements:

 Materials chosen must exhibit solid and liquid states in a reasonable temperature range for Kindergarten students (e.g., 0-80°F), such as water, crayons, or glue sticks.